Estonian Section of IBBY

 The Section administers the annual Tower of Babel Honour Diploma which is given to a foreign author for an outstanding children’s book published in a foreign language and translated into Estonian.
 The Diploma is also awarded to the translator and the Estonian publisher.
 The aim of the award is to encourage the translation of outstanding foreign children’s books into Estonian.
-In 2011 five nominees were selected and the 2011 Tower of Babel Honour Diplomas were awarded to Russian author Grigory Oster, translator Ilona Kivirähk and publishing house Varrak for the book Õuduste Kool (The School of Horrors).

 The Section is one of the organizers of the Tallinn Illustrations Triennial “The Power of Pictures”, a contest exhibition for children’s book illustrators from the Baltic Sea region (Estonia, Latvia, Lithuania, Germany, Russia, Poland, Finland, Norway and Denmark).
 The Grand Prix has been awarded in 2003 to Harald Nordberg (Norway), in 2006 to Lilian Brøgger (Denmark) and in 2009 to Varvara Alyai (Russia).

 The Section also submits nominations for the IBBY Honour List, nominates Estonian candidates for the Astrid Lindgren Memorial Award and organizes the presentation of Estonian artists at the Biennial Illustrations Bratislava.

 In 2011, a summer program –IBBY Estonia Library in the Park – was established, where children have opportunity to read IBBY Honor List titles as well as the books awarded with the Tower of Babel Honor Diploma while visiting parks during summer months.